NeutrinosPlatform/platformDocumentation/1.0.0/Components/Directives/NDirectives.md

 ### File Download
 * Description :
     Custom directive for download file.
-    If you want to use this add **bh-download** custom directive any component.
+    If you want to use this add **n-download** custom directive any component.
 * Input
     * [downloadOptions] = "{entityName: 'profile', metadata?: {key: 'example@neutrinos.co'}, fileId?: '5a659b8d8fa0d80af3551f70'}"
     * In [downloadOptions] either fileId nor metadata is required.
 If both exist it will take only metadata.